akinncar/react-native-mask-text/README.md

 ## Usage `unMask` function

-Function used to unMask text.
+Function used to remove text mask.

 ```js
 import { unMask } from "react-native-mask-text";